 Manufacturers may want to know whether other manufacturers are planning to move to T+1 on May 27 as this could be a factor in their final decisions, at least in the case of funds with larger non-North-American holdings.
 As well, they will be interested in whether dealers are exploring a product shelf of only T+1-settling investments for operational simplicity.

-Note: Discuss call to action – these are the three bullets at the start, however, what will get an answer (to date, only 38 of 250-300 fund managers have provided an answer to the most recent Fundserv survey).
+Note: Discuss call to action.

-Other issues: (Not sure if any of these should be in this notice or whether any action is warranted)
+Other questions and considerations for fund managers, dealers, and advisors (Note: Discuss order of these and where/how to share?)

 Because fund orders don’t technically “fill” until overnight, is it correct that T+1 funds will only show as a part of the client’s assets on T+2?

-SWIPs and PACs may need to be adjusted to ensure funds are available when required.
+PACs may need to be adjusted to ensure funds are available when required.

 Custodians may need to revisit some of their facilities for dealers, because these liquidity facilities may rarely have been used in the past.